VolksRat71/after-effects-mcp-enhanced/PANEL_MIGRATION_PLAN.md

-# Panel-Based Architecture Migration Plan
+# Panel-Based Architecture Migration Plan - ✅ COMPLETED

 ## Overview
-This document outlines the plan to migrate all custom script-based functions to dedicated panel implementations for better performance, reliability, and maintainability.
+Successfully migrated all custom script-based functions to dedicated panel implementations for better performance, reliability, and maintainability.

+**Completion Date:** October 1, 2025
+**Status:** All 5 functions migrated and tested

 ## Current Issues to Address